alexYooDev/video_forge/DEPLOY.md

 # Set production environment
 cp .env.production .env

-# Deploy to EC2
+# Deploy using docker-compose or your preferred method
-./deploy-to-ec2.sh
+# (Note: deploy-to-ec2.sh script has been removed)
 ```

 ### 4. Verify Deployment